 Although students may complete requirements for graduation during any semester, degrees and diplomas will not be officially conferred until the graduation ceremonies.
 The official date when the student has completed requirements for the degree will be specified on the student's permanent record.
 All students are required to participate in graduation exercises.
 Students who cannot attend for some reason known in advance of the ceremony must request to be excused from this requirement by obtaining and completing the appropriate form available in the registrar's office.
 All necessary signatures must be obtained by the student who should then return the In Absentia Form to the registrar's office.
-Students who graduate in absentia will be charged an administrative fee to cover the cost of processing their request and sending their diploma through registered mail.

 Students must submit their application for graduation by the graduation application deadline.
-Please refer to the Calendar of Academic Activities for deadline dates.
-The graduation fee covers the cost of the diploma, cap, and gown, as well as other administrative costs associated with graduation.
+Please refer to the Academic Calendar for deadline dates.
+The graduation fee covers the cost of the diploma, cap and gown, as well as other administrative costs associated with graduation.